Roundlay/watcher/README.md

 A simple auto-compiler for the Odin programming language.

-Watcher implements a basic file-system watcher that looks for changes to Odin files (e.g. you saving your work).
-When a change is detected to any files with a `.odin` extension, the file is compiled and executed.
+Watcher implements a basic Win32 file-system watcher that looks for modifications to files with the `.odin` extension.
+When a change is detected, the program attempts to compile and execute the associated file.
+If compilation fails for some reason, the program displays some nicely formatted compiler warnings.

 **Command-line Launch Arguments**